Mainland Greece :: Books

 Travel Guides

-Short descriptions of Greece appear in two of Lonely Planet's regional guides listed in the Overview section: Europe on a Shoestring and Mediterranean Europe.
+Short descriptions of Greece appear in three of Lonely Planet's regional guides listed in the Overview section: Europe on a Shoestring, Southeastern Europe, and Mediterranean Europe.
 I haven't used any country-specific guides to Greece, so I have listed some of the main ones without comment.

 ![]() |